blacklightpy/vaultofknowledge/Salfist Jihadism.md

 # Terms
 - Salafist Jihadism: The correct term for these attacks
 - Global Jihad: Jihadism with an international pan-Islamist scope.
+- Mujahid: One engaged in Jihad
+# Groups
 - Taliban
 	- Also known by its state name Islamic Emirate of Afghanistan
 	- It ruled Afghanistan from 1996-2001
 	- Following 9/11 Attacks, US invaded Afghanistan and overthrew the Taliban
 	- They captured Afghanistan on 15 August 2021, after 20 years of insurgency
 	- Taliban is condemned for human rights violations, such as the right of women and girls to work and education
+- Pakistani Taliban
+	- A branch of Taliban
 - Islamic State
 	- Formerly ISIS (Islamic States of Iraq and Syria), ISIL (Islamic States of Iraq and Levant)
 	- Also known by its acronym, Da'ish/Daesh